 Clinical Applications Of Cacao:

-Theobromine may inhibit tryptophan but it is unknown how this chemical will effect serotonin levels in the gut and brain.
+Theobromine may inhibit tryptophan, but it is unknown how this chemical will affect serotonin levels in the gut and brain.

 T. cacao has been shown in vitro to inhibit digestive enzymes associated with carbohydrate, and lipid digestion , therefore caution should be used with conditions related to nutrient deficiencies.
 More research is needed in this area in vivo to determine the actual effect on human digestion.